-Annual review of remuneration system and policy
+(D) DISCLOSURE OF THE REMUNERATION SYSTEM (Continued) Annual review of remuneration system and policy

-An annual review of the remuneration system and the Remuneration Policy of the Bank Group was conducted by the Nomination and Remuneration Committee at the end of 2021.
-Changes were made to the Remuneration Policy to comply with the new requirements under the revised Remuneration Guideline issued by the HKMA on 29 July 2021.
-The review concludes that the remuneration system and the Remuneration Policy are consistent with the principles set out in the Remuneration Guideline.
+An annual review of the Remuneration Policy and the remuneration system of the Bank Group was conducted by the Nomination and Remuneration Committee at the end of 2022.
+No changes were made to the Remuneration Policy.
+The review concludes that the remuneration system and processes have followed the Remuneration Policy consistently and are consistent with the principles set out in the Remuneration Guideline.

-(D) DISCLOSURE OF THE REMUNERATION SYSTEM (Continued) Remuneration of Senior Management and key personnel
+Remuneration of Senior Management and key personnel